Sorry, you need to enable JavaScript to visit this website.

 Students must choose at least one elective (valgfag).
 Students must always be offered 120 hours of electives corresponding to the recommended number of hours for two electives.
 The number of electives to choose from is based on local decisions.

-In the 7th-8th grade, students must choose one of four 2-year practical/musical electives, namely crafts and design, visual arts, music and food science.
+In the 7th-8th grades, students must choose one of four 2-year practical/musical electives, namely crafts and design, visual arts, music, and food science.

 The elective course ends with an examination in the 8th grade.
 The content of the four practical/musical electives can be seen here: